 This meeting of technologies is where I’m at in my recording odyssey.
 When my wife and I moved from our house which had a dedicated studio room to a smaller apartment I used the occasion to overhaul my demo studio, hopeful to learn some new stuff along the way.
 I began to pursue a Recording Technology degree at the College of Southern Nevada, the SSL console and ProTools HD setup in the “classroom” studio exposing me to high end digital recording.
 I jumped into digital more than ever but was still keen to use the ‘hybrid approach’ to my own benefit.
 I have used several DAW’s over the years (Pro Tools LE, Reaper, early versions of Ableton Live) but never gelled with one the way I did with the 488 mkII PortaStudio.
 I thought that the new digital PortaStudios Tascam had been making would fit the bill for the immediate, tactile response I loved from the old cassette machines but with the clarity and flexibility of the digital domain.

 The Tascam DP-03 Eight Track Digital MultiTrack Recorder is Tascam’s latest 8 track digital PortaStudio and it will probably be the last.
 Tascam makes the large scale DP-24 and DP-32, which are the upgrades to their 2488 series that was popular in the 2000’s, but they too may be the last of their kind with computers and hard disks becoming so inexpensive that producer/musicians can just go straight to pro level DAW setups.
 What I dug of course with the DP-03 (like the DP-02 before it) was that instead of the miriad of menus that other digital recorders used to make adjustments to parameters affecting recording, the DP-03 uses KNOBS!
 Real KNOBS!
 What a novel idea…It also adds some nice touches like an internal CD burner and guitar tuner.
-I tried out the DP-03 a few times but then the whole “digital recording” thing flipped for me…
+I tried out the DP-03 a few times but then another upstart format flipped things for me…

 The apps that iOS devs are creating are just mindblowing.
 DrumPerfect Pro, Final Touch, AudioBus, AUM, BIAS Amp & FX, ToneStack, Patterning, Fugue Machine, all of the incredible synth apps available like Animoog, Neo Soul Keys, the iceGear synths, Manetrons Mellotron, iVCS3…there’s just so many!
 It takes the whole “Portable Studio” PortaStudio ethos to the Nth degree.
 On a slate tablet no bigger than a composition notebook you have a full blown DAW, mastering suite, guitar amp sims, all manner of drum machines and groove production environments, tons and tons of keyboard sounds and synths…just on and on.
 It is amazing and from someone who started on a four track cassette recorder, I never ever take it for granted; I’m quite often stunned by the amazing technology we have to paint our sound pictures with.